MichaelCurrin/badge-generator/docs/usage.md

 $ make t
 ```

 That includes a step to compile to TypeScript, to give type validation.
-Though the compiled output JS is not actually needed.
+Though, the compiled output JS is not actually needed.

-To run tests without compilation and without code coverage, just run:
+To run tests without compilation or code coverage, just run:

 ```sh
 $ make test-quick